How to use MacBook clamshell mode

 2. Click Screen Mirroring and click Mirror Built-In Display.

 You should get a good idea of exactly how clamshell mode will work on your external monitor with Screen Mirroring.
-Once you are satisfied with the settings, close the lid and get to work.
+But do not forget to disable it — mirroring the screen prevents from entering the clamshell mode.

 Did you know?
 System Settings is virtually the most important app on your Mac because it is where you customize your user experience.
 To learn how to use it, check out this handy guide.